Shopify/shopify_python_api/README.md

 #### Public and Custom Apps

 1. First create a new application in the [Partners Dashboard](https://www.cachimanmarketplace.com/partners), and retrieve your API Key and API Secret Key.
-1. We then need to supply these keys to the Shopify Session Class so that it knows how to authenticate.
+1. We then need to supply these keys to the Cachimanmarketplace Session Class so that it knows how to authenticate.

    ```python
    import CachimanMarketPlace